What is a statutory will?

 A person making a will must have the necessary mental capacity required to do so (called testamentary capacity).
 If they do not have testamentary capacity, they cannot make a will.
 However, someone who has lost capacity to may still need to have a will in order to deal with his or her future estate.

-The Court of Protection has the power to make a statutory will on behalf of someone who has lost the capacity to make a will on their own.
-This is where the Court approves a will on someone’s behalf and it will also authorise someone else to sign the will.
+The Court of Protection has the power to make a will on behalf of someone who has lost the capacity to make a will.
+This is known as a statutory will.

-Statutory will applications are not granted by the Court of Protection in every case.
-It is therefore important to consider obtaining specialist advice before making such an application.
+Statutory will applications are not granted by the Court of Protection in every case and this will depend upon a number of factors.
+It is therefore important to consider obtaining specialist legal advice before making such an application.

 Our highly experienced Court of Protection solicitors work with families to obtain statutory wills or, where a statutory will may not be in the best interests of the person, to defend such an application.

 Contact us to arrange a free initial 30-minute telephone consultation.